 - Using structured data markup schema

-The Benefits of Headless Systems for SEO and Managing/Distributing Content
+The Benefits of Headless CMS for SEO and Managing/Distributing Content

 All in all, a Headless CMS disconnects the front-end head from the content repository as a back-end body.
 A system like this has no traditional “front-end” out of the box, which means that the website owner has total control (and freedom) over how, when, where, and why the content is dictated across platforms without limitations that are often associated with plugins, templates, themes, and tech frameworks.